-There are several reasons the CTCA and cancer community at large are excited about the TAPUR trial’s possibilities:
+There are several reasons the CTCA and cancer community at large are excited about the TAPUR Study's possibilities:

 It may lead to more treatment options.
 This trial aims to amass a broad pool of data that may help uncover new uses for existing drugs in more cancer types, based on specific abnormalities.

 It’s truly precision medicine.
-Rather than targeting all cells in the body, hoping to impact the cancer cells most, precision medicine identifies the specific mutations that cause a specific type of cancer to develop.
-TAPUR is testing drugs that the FDA has concluded are safe and effective to treat specific mutations in specific cancer types.
-The TAPUR study aims to learn whether using these drugs in other cancer types with the same mutations will also yield safe and effective therapies.
-Therefore, TAPUR focuses on the mutations and is open to a wide range of cancer types.
+Rather than targeting all cells in the body, hoping to impact the cancer cells most, precision medicine identifies the specific mutations that cause a specific type of cancer to develop. the TAPUR Study is testing drugs that the FDA has concluded are safe and effective to treat specific mutations in specific cancer types.
+The TAPUR Study aims to learn whether using these drugs in other cancer types with the same mutations will also yield safe and effective therapies.
+Therefore, the TAPUR Study focuses on the mutations and is open to a wide range of cancer types.